 Time outs are a temporary break from online gambling.
 They can be anything from 24 hours to 30 days.
 On some sites, you also can set a custom time-out.
 They are not designed for people who have gambling addictions and are not a solution to treat problem gambling.

 However, self-exclusion is long-term and, in some cases, permanent.
-If you engage in problem gambling, you should self-exclude from your online gambling accounts.
+If you engage in problem gambling or you're worried you have or are forming an addiction, you should self-exclude from your online gambling accounts.

 To activate self-exclusion from gambling on your account, go to your settings.
 You should be able to find a self-exclusion option there.
 If you don't see it, contact customer services and they can assist you.

 This is a complicated question.
-Of course, if you self-exclude from an online site, it’s still possible to gamble in an offline environment.
+Of course, with self-exclusion from gambling online, it's still possible to gamble in an offline environment.

 On some sites, when you self-exclude there, you are automatically self-excluded from that company's sister sites too.
 In other cases, it just applies to the site you have initiated the self-exclusion on.